pghvlaans/sbotools/README.md

 **sbotools** currently supports Slackware 15.0 and beyond.
 For Slackware 14.0, 14.1 and 14.2, install `sbotools-4.0.2` at the latest.
 See the **sbotools** [downloads](https://pghvlaans.github.io/sbotools/downloads/) page.

 ## Most Recent Changes
+#### Post-Release
+  * Build.pm: Retrieve the name of the last package created by a SlackBuild, not the first

 #### 4.1.2 - 2025-11-21
   * sbocheck: Perl test properly checks perl-involved shared objects